paragrt/SelfDrivingCARND/TERM2/CarND-PID-Control-Project/README.md

   <source src="https://youtu.be/nIfawpB4X50" type="video/mp4"/>
 </video>

-#Note
+## Note
 BTW, Capturing the Video by screen capture seemed to interfere with Unity's simulator execution so I just got a video of my computer using my phone.
 After a point I started reporting the CTE (if over 1.0) to std error and collecting the CTE in out.txt
 The last one is amongst the best runs and the CTE did go marginally(1.5) over 1.0 but stayed low overall.

-#Improvements:
+## Improvements:
-I think slowing down the throttle in inverse proportion to the change in the wheel angle may help because in real life, thats what we do...slow down at a curve
+I think slowing down the throttle in inverse proportion to the change in the steer angle may help because in real life, thats what we do...slow down when we change direction
   <pre>
   history | grep pid
   525  ./pid 100 .000035 20